rjones-lf/iroha/docs/source/guides/build.rst

 Docker
 ^^^^^^
-.. hint:: You don't need Docker to run Iroha, it is just one of the possible choices.
+.. note:: You don't need Docker to run Iroha, it is just one of the possible choices.

 First of all, you need to install ``docker`` and ``docker-compose``.
 You can